gabrfarina/exp-a-spiel/README.md

 # exp-a-spiel

 This package (C++ with python binding) implement fast gradient, exploitability and tabular solvers for
-- dark Hex 3,
+- Dark Hex 3,
-- abrupt Dark Hex,
+- abrupt Dark Hex 3,
-- pantom tic-tac-toe, and
+- phantom tic-tac-toe, and
-- abrupt phatom tic-tac-toe.
+- abrupt phantom tic-tac-toe.

+A demonstration of the games is available at https://nathanlichtle.com/research/2p0s.

 This package is compatible with [OpenSpiel](https://github.com/google-deepmind/open_spiel).

-This package was part of TODO
+This package was part of the work for [Reevaluating Policy Gradient Methods for Imperfect-Information Games](https://arxiv.org/abs/2502.08938).

-# Hight level concepts:
+# High level concepts:

 ## Games